Nelson Quan

-Born and raised in Houston, Texas, and raised by two Chinese parents.
+Born and raised in Houston, Texas, Quan was raised by two Chinese parents.
 He attended the University of Hawaii, Mānoa's Academy for Creative Media and attained a B.A. in Film and TV Producing.

-Under the mentor and direction of former Tri-Star President of Production, Chris Lee, Nelson joined with three other interns to have an all-expense-paid internship on the set of Superman Returns (2006), directed by Bryan Singer.
+Under the mentor and direction of former Tri-Star President of Production Chris Lee, Nelson joined with three other interns to have an all-expense-paid internship on the set of the 2006 Bryan Singer film Superman Returns.

 After the internship, Nelson worked alongside director Ryan Ishii to produce his own feature The Criminally Inept (2006).
 Later after Nelson graduated from college, he went on to pursue learning Mandarin and moved to Beijing in the spring of 2008 and studied for two years.
-After studying, through the introduction of Chris Lee again, Nelson met up with director Daming Chen (Director: "Manhole", "One Foot Off the Ground", "What Women Want").
+After studying, through the introduction of Chris Lee again, Nelson met up with director Daming Chen (Director: Manhole, One Foot Off the Ground, What Women Want).

 Nelson helped Daming in many projects, including revising scripts and providing technical help with computer equipment.
-Nelson then was awarded the editor position for National Wildlife Federation and Xing Xing Digital Entertainment's Wild Animal Baby Explorers where he edited animations and lead the post-production team.
+Nelson then worked on National Wildlife Federation and Xing Xing Digital Entertainment's Wild Animal Baby Explorers where he edited animations and lead the post-production team.

 In the summer of 2010, Daming asked Nelson to be his editor for the Chinese remake of What Women Want.